Floorp-Projects/Floorp/testing/raptor/raptor/perfdocs/metrics.rst

 Warm Pageload
 ==============

-In this pageload test type, we open the browser, then repeatedly navigate to the same page without restarting the brower in between cycles.
+In this pageload test type, we open the browser, then repeatedly navigate to the same page without restarting the browser in between cycles.

 * A new, or conditioned, browser profile is created
 * The browser is started up